-For years I have read the popular business magazines, all having so called experts write articles for entrepreneurs on Net Maddy how to finance their business.
-“The top 10 strategies for financing your start-up”, “How the SBA can help your small business”, “Personal credit is the key for entrepreneurs” and so on.
+For years I have read the popular business magazines, all having so-called experts write articles for entrepreneurs on Net Maddy about financing their business.
+“The top 10 strategies for financing your start-up”, “How the SBA can help your small business,” “Personal credit is the key for entrepreneurs,” and so on.
 In most cases, I’m willing to bet those writing these articles are journalists that have never had a successful start-up.
-How can I come to that conclusion you may ask?
-Because of the bad advice they give.
+How can I come to that conclusion, you may ask? of the bad advice they give.

-Going to the SBA for a loan, using your retirement funds, tapping all your personal credit cards or giving up 75% of your idea to an investor are all ideas I have read from the popular magazines.
-The thing is, in every one of these cases you are using your personal credit and not separating you from your business.
+Going to the SBA for a loan, using your retirement funds, tapping all your credit cards, or giving up 75% of your idea to an investor are all ideas I have read from popular magazines.
+The thing is, in every one of these cases, you are using your credit and not separating yourself from your business.
 You are putting 100% of your credit and assets at risk.

-I have worked with thousands of small business owners who have been very successful without the need to use their personal credit cards, retirement funds or fill out stacks of paperwork and wait months for a response from SBA-backed banks.
-In fact, I have seen entrepreneurs with access to hundreds of thousands of dollars without giving up a percentage of their company or having any of the money show up on a personal credit report.
-Sounds good right?
+I have worked with thousands of small business owners who have been very successful without using their credit cards or retirement funds or filling out stacks of paperwork and waiting months for a response from SBA-backed banks.
+I have seen entrepreneurs with access to hundreds of thousands of dollars without giving up a percentage of their company or having any money appear on a personal credit report.
+Sounds good, right?
 Well, there is one catch.
 You will need to go through the evolution of financing your business.
 You can’t start at the end.
 This is the problem with most entrepreneurs.
 They want fast results and aren’t willing to wait.
-By taking the quick fix they give up ownership and put their personal credit at risk.
+By taking the quick fix, they give up ownership and put their credit at risk.

 The evolution of business financing starts with a solid foundation for your business.
 A solid foundation is comprised of several parts.
 The first of which is structuring your business entity appropriately.
-I recommend to every entrepreneur that you use a Sub Chapter S-Corporation, C-Corporation or Limited Liability Company to operate the business.
+I recommend that every entrepreneur use a Sub Chapter S-Corporation, C-Corporation, or Limited Liability Company to operate the business.
 This is the first step in separating the business owner from the business.
-The next phase of building the solid foundation is to ensure the business is in compliance with the lending markets.
-Several business owners are surprised when I tell them most lenders we work with when reviewing a credit application will first call directory assistance to see if your phone number is listed.
-It’s a simple check, but it’s the first flag that will be raised for them if the business isn’t listed.
+The next phase of building a solid foundation is to ensure the company complies with the lending markets.
+When reviewing a credit application, several business owners are surprised when I tell them that most lenders we work with will first call directory assistance to see if their phone number is listed.
+It’s a simple check, but it’s the first flag raised for them if the business isn’t listed.
 Why would a lender finance a company that doesn’t want anyone to find them?

-There are hundreds of other due diligence phases that a company must go through in order to ensure the owner and business are not considered “high-risk” for obtaining credit and financing.
-The more a business has in place to show that it is a real business the more likely a lender will grant credit to that company.
+A company must go through hundreds of other due diligence phases to ensure the owner and business are not considered “high-risk” for obtaining credit and financing.
+The more a business has to show that it is real, the more likely a lender will grant credit to that company.

-Third, a company must build a business credit report separate from the owner’s personal credit.
-By working with trade credit, the single largest source of lending in the entire world, a small business can tap into limitless leverage for buying goods and services they need to start, run and grow the company.
-The beautiful thing about trade credit is in many cases it’s free money.
-If a vendor grants terms of net 30, a business owner has the ability to use the vendor’s goods or services for 30 days without interest before they need to pay the vendor.
-The other wonderful part of trade credit is that there are companies offering products and services small business owners need who will report the credit to a business credit bureau.
-The reporting of the trade line will create a business credit profile separate from the personal credit of the business owner.
-Eventually, the business will be able to access more and more credit under the business name only if it maintains a positive business credit score.
+Third, a company must build a business credit report separate from the owner’s credit.
+By working with trade credit, the largest lending source in the world, a small business can tap into limitless leverage for buying goods and services they need to start, run and grow the company.
+The beautiful thing about trade credit is, in many cases, it’s free money.
+If a vendor grants terms of net 30, a business owner can use the vendor’s goods or services for 30 days without interest before paying the vendor.
+The other wonderful part of trade credit is that companies offering products and services to small business owners must report the credit to a business credit bureau.
+The tradeline reporting will create a business credit profile separate from the business owner’s credit.
+Eventually, the business will access more and more credit under the business name only if it maintains a positive business credit score.

 The final stage deals with investors.
-The majority of investors don’t want to look at companies unless they have already progressed through the business evolution stages outlined above.
-Keep in mind that an investor is not just investing in a business they are investing in the business owner as well.
-If the business owner has tapped every available resource for credit and cash personally and never taken the time to establish business credit, financing or lease arrangements an investor will toss that company’s proposal in the garbage quickly.
+Most investors don’t want to look at companies unless they have already progressed through the above business evolution stages.
+Keep in mind that an investor is not just investing in a business.
+They are investing in the business owner as well.
+Suppose the business owner has personally tapped every available resource for credit and cash and never taken the time to establish business credit, financing, or lease arrangements.
+In that case, an investor will quickly toss that company’s proposal in the garbage.

-The majority of small business owners believe this is where they should start, with the investor.
+Most small business owners believe this is where they should start, with the investor.
 In reality, this is the last place a business owner should look.
-Investors want to use their money to grow a business by having the money spent on revenue generating activities.
-The typical small business owner that goes to an investor says “I need a million dollars to start my business.”
-When asked what they’re going to use the money for they say, “start-up costs and payroll”.
+Investors want to use their money to grow a business by having the money spent on revenue-generating activities.
+The typical small business owner that goes to an investor says, “I need a million dollars to start my business.”
+When asked what they will use the money for, they say, “start-up costs and payroll.”
 This is where the investor walks away.
-No investor wants to fund a project so the business owner can make payroll, buy office furniture, equipment or office supplies.
+No investor wants to fund a project so the business owner can make payroll or buy office furniture, equipment, or supplies.

 This is the perfect example of the evolution of business financing.
-The company starts out as an idea, then the structure is put in place.
+The company starts as an idea; then, the structure is established.
 Next, the business becomes real with licenses and a sign outside the building.
-Next, the business creates an identity with the right message.
-Then the business obtains trade credit that separates the personal and business credit in order to obtain larger lines of unsecured credit.
-All of which is used to build the infrastructure of the business without maxing out all the available credit for the business or business owner.
-Last, the business has the ability to seek investors because it has done everything required to create the solid foundation.
+Next, the company creates an identity with the right message.
+The company then obtains trade credit that separates the personal and business credit to get larger lines of unsecured credit.
+These are used to build the business’s infrastructure without maxing out all the available credit for the company or business owner.
+Last, the companies can seek investors because it has done everything required to create a solid foundation.